-The primary goal of an addiction intervention is to get the heroin addict to take the medical treatment they need to cure addiction.
+The primary goal of an addiction intervention is to get the addict to undergo the medical substance abuse treatment they need to help them overcome their addiction.
 Getting a heroin addict to proceed to addiction treatment is challenging without a professional interventionist.
 Timing is essential when conducting a successful heroin addiction intervention, which professional interventionists have experienced throughout their career.

 The best time to conduct an intervention is when a heroin addict is not using any substance.
 At the same time, the addict must not be going through painful withdrawals.
 Professional interventionists come in as soon as this window of opportunity presents itself.

-Once the addict agrees to get help, the interventionist will assist the addict to the treatment facility that their family selected for them.
+Once the addict agrees to get help, the intervention specialist will assist the addicted person to the treatment facility that their family members selected for them.
 Heroin addiction treatment centers have the medical resources to help a person stop using for the long term and resume a healthier, drug-free lifestyle.

 What Happens During Heroin Addiction Treatment?